Puppy shot schedule chart

 What vaccinations for dogs are required by law?

-In the U.S., only the rabies vaccine is required by law.
+In the USA, only the rabies vaccination is required by law.

 What to do if you’re late on puppy shots?

-It all depends on how much time has passed.
-Talk to your vet, and he will tell you if your puppy can be vaccinated on schedule or if you need to start all over again.
+That depends entirely on how much time has passed.
+Talk to your vet, and he will tell you if your puppy can be vaccinated on schedule or if you need to start over.

 Leave a Comment